The turkey deepening the corruption crisis threaten stability in the country, warns the OECD - ExBulletin

 Investigations on high -level corruption cases are rare and when they occur, they tend to be limited in the scope and strongly politicized.
 The absence of an institutional firewall between the executive authority and the surveillance mechanisms allows conflicts of interest and the abusive use of public funds not to be checked.

-Since 2013, when Erdogan has derailed surveys on corruption of several billion dollars involving it, its family and its affairs and political partners, Turkey has not seen any probe of substantial corruption, in particular that involving members of the interior circle of President Erdogan.
+Since 2013, when Erdogan has derailed surveys on corruption of several billion dollars involving it, its family and its affairs and political partners, Turkey has not seen any probe of substantial corruption, in particular that involving members of President Erdogans Inner Circle.
 This follows the purge of police chiefs, prosecutors and judges involved in the case.

 In parallel, the public procurement processes that explain a significant part of public spending remain opaque.
 The report notes that Turkey has not adopted adequate guarantees to ensure transparency and competition in the award of contracts.

-Several exceptions are integrated into the law on supply, allowing ministries and municipalities to bypass competitive auctions under large discretionary justifications, such as “national” or “emergency”.
+Several exceptions are integrated into the law on supply, allowing ministries and municipalities to bypass competitive auctions under large discretionary justifications, such as national interest or urgency.
 This has created a farm for customer and patronage networks, especially at the local level.

 Public contracts have become a key avenue for the enrichment of President Erdogan and his partners, who have used to receive bribes through various regimes in exchange for obtaining public contracts, often through non-competitive processes.